 For the modernised EU-Mexico Agreement, the parties are also planning a system of committees that would be given extensive powers for changing the Agreement after its entry into force.
 Sub-committees, for example on Intellectual Property, Trade in Goods, Agriculture, Trade in Wine and Spirits, Technical Barriers to Trade and Sanitary and Phytosanitary Measures, are to be established under the auspices of a Trade Committee.
 The Trade Committee would have the right to amend an annex of the agreement "in order to accelerate the tariff reduction or elimination".
 The Sub-Committee on Intellectual Property would enjoy equally extensive rights.
 The corresponding chapter gives this committee the power to amend an annex that will include a list of protected geographical indications for both parties.
-The corresponding chapter is the protected geographical indications for both parties.

 According to the draft Agreement, the Sub-Committee on Trade in Wine and Spirits shall have the power to make decisions concerning "product definitions, oenological practices and restrictions".
-146 The tasks of the Sub-Committee on Technical Barriers to Trade would include "the identification of potential amendments or interpretations of the obligations" of the chapter on technical barriers to trade.
-147
+The tasks of the Sub-Committee on Technical Barriers to Trade would include "the identification of potential amendments or interpretations of the obligations" of the chapter on technical barriers to trade.